Eleven-Trading/TradeNote/README.md

 ### Docker
 #### Requirements
 - Docker
-- Docker Compose
 - Node 18.X
 - MongoDB

 #### Installation
 You need to have a running MongoDB database.
+Please see their [Docker Hub](https://hub.docker.com/_/mongo "Docker Hub") for instructions.

-Run the TradeNote image with its environment variables.
+Then, run the TradeNote image with its environment variables.

 ```
 docker run \